 Find out how to purchase a cherished vehicle registration number online.
-You can then assign it to your car or motorcycle in the United Kingdom.
+You can then assign it to your car or to a motorcycle in the United Kingdom.

-DVLA PERSONALISED NUMBER PLATES: What happens if you buy personalised registrations at an auction or from the Driver Vehicle and Licensing Agency (DVLA)?
+DVLA PERSONALISED NUMBER PLATES: Check the process to follow if you buy personalised registrations at an auction or from the Driver Vehicle and Licensing Agency (DVLA).

-You will need to pay for the legal right to transfer the private number to your vehicle.
-That means registering it in your name or in the name of a 'nominee'.
+You need to pay for the legal right to transfer the private number to your vehicle.
+That means registering it in your name or the name of a 'nominee'.

 There are three basic steps to get a private or cherished number plate for your car or motorcycle:

-As a rule, the auction takes place 6 times each year.
+As a rule, the auction takes place every few months.
 Reserve prices for the best vehicle numbers start from £130.
 They allow online viewing of the current list of numbers coming up for auction.
 If you want to buy a number you can also bid online, bid by phone, in person, or in writing.

 You can buy a personal number from a number plate dealer or by private sale from a motorist.
 But, you should ensure you get the V750 certificate of entitlement or V778 certificate of retention when you purchase it.